 (2015): In April 2013, Yitang Zhang, a lecturer at the University of New Hampshire, submitted a paper to the Annals of Mathematics

 .
 Within weeks word spread-- a little-known mathematician had made an important breakthrough towards solving the Twin Prime Conjecture, an enormously challenging problem in Number Theory.
+This film has been nationally broadcast on public television beginning in spring of 2017.

 Taking the Long View: The Life of Shiing-Shen Chern